jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 5.  **[ESTABLISHING A FIRST PARTY TRUST RELATIONSHIP](#establishing-a-first-party-trust-relationship)**
-- How to set an opt-out cookie in the “From Visited” scenario when browsers block third-party cookies with the new opt-out tool.
+- How to set an opt-out cookie in the “From Visited” scenario when browsers block third-party cookies with the new opt-out tool
 - Request
 - Response
-- Guidelines For using a Trust Cookie (session cookie)
+- Guidelines for using a Trust Cookie (session cookie)
 - Guidelines for response

-# CONSUMER OPT-OUT EXPERIENCE
+## CONSUMER OPT-OUT EXPERIENCE

 The purpose of the WebChoices opt-out tool is to provide consumers with a destination to: